 You might, for example:

-- Send a gently-worded email reminder 5 days before an invoice is due
+• Send a gently-worded email reminder five days before an invoice is due

 Timely follow-ups are key in terms of how to get your clients to pay on time.

-When performed in-house, however, the responsibility for collections often falls on a staff accountant, controller, or the business owner themselves.
+When performed in-house, however, the responsibility for collections often falls on a staff accountant, controller, or business owner.
 And that can mean de-prioritization of AR in favour of more urgent tasks.

-Outsourcing your accounts receivable to an external partner like Enkel is a great way to ensure invoices are sent out promptly and timely follow-ups get made.
+Outsourcing your accounts receivable to an external partner like Enkel is a great way to ensure invoices are sent out promptly, and timely follow-ups are made.

 [activecampaign form=45]